The Hottest Medical Technologies in 2022

 Data breaches cost companies globally on average $3.86 million annually, and the healthcare industry suffers the highest cost per individual breach.
 Combine that figure with the fact that medical facilities are data goldmines that contain some of the most private and valuable information about an individual, and you have a huge security risk that grows as fast as technology does.

 Built around a system of currently unhackable cryptography, blockchain tech keeps a distributed ledger of vast amounts of information.
-This not only securely stores data, but it cuts out the middleman and saves costs for providers and patients alike.
+This not only securely stores data but also cuts out the middleman and saves costs for providers and patients alike.
 Blockchain can also reduce the possibility of fraud—Medicare fraud alone costs the US about $60 billion a year.
 One early blockchain system seeking to solve all this is ALLIVE, which consists of an entire healthcare ecosystem, including an encrypted health profile and even an AI doctor.
 More such systems will be sure to follow.

 4. AI & Machine Learning

-Humans and computers are good at different things and need to work in tandem to deliver top-quality medical care.
-Artificial intelligence (AI) and machine learning (ML) are at their best when supplied with vast amounts of raw data, much as one would find flowing in and out of a medical facility.
+Humans and computers are good at different things and must work in tandem to deliver top-quality medical care.
+Artificial intelligence (AI) and machine learning (ML) are at their best when supplied with vast amounts of raw data, as one would find flowing in and out of a medical facility.
 From there, they help physicians and care providers by taking the uncertainty out of image scan analysis, reducing burnout, and giving decision support in non-absolute diagnoses and treatment options.

-Algorithms and virtual assistants enable physicians to see more patients a day and use the time with each patient more effectively.
+Algorithms and virtual assistants enable physicians to see more patients daily and use the time with each patient more effectively.
 AI is increasingly being used in remote monitoring and telehealth applications.
 Future revolutions in computing power, such as quantum computing, could make it possible to analyze millions of CAT scans (or, with secure sharing infrastructures and pooled datasets, practically every CAT scan in existence).
 From that could come major revelations for medical science, as detected patterns could be used to treat, prevent, or predict diseases.
 AI and ML are, like many disruptive technologies, ones that get better with use.

 5. Cancer Immunotherapy